manuelbieh/react-book/hooks/hooks-api.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-Using `useDebugValue()` without the formatting function does significantly increase the loading time of the app which of course affects the user experience for the end user.
+Using `useDebugValue()` without the formatting function does significantly increase the loading time of the app which affects the user experience for the end user.

 ## useImperativeHandle